a20351766/udo.1.4.0/docs/source/blockchain.rst

 **Smart Contracts**

-Hyperledger Fabric smart contracts are written in **chaincode** and are invoked by an application external to the blockchain when that application needs to interact with the ledger.
+Hyperledger UDO smart contracts are written in **chaincode** and are invoked by an application external to the blockchain when that application needs to interact with the ledger.
 In most cases, chaincode interacts only with the database component of the ledger, the world state (querying it, for example), and